easyparcel/OpenAPI-v2/source/includes/2025-06/_references.md

 1. All requests must be sent as HTTP POST requests
 2. Content-Type header should be set to `application/json`
-3. Authentication is handled via API key in the headers
+3. Authentication is handled via Oauth 2.0 access token in the headers
 4. All request payloads should be valid JSON objects
 5. DateTime values should use the format: YYYY-MM-DD or YYYY-MM-DD HH:MM:SS